opentext/core-signature-demo/README.md

 **Do I need to have a subscription to use Core Signature?**

-Yes, when authenticating with OT2 you will need to include the OT2 subscription provided to you on purchase when obtaining your access token.
+Yes, when authenticating with OCP you will need to include the OCP subscription provided to you on purchase when obtaining your access token.

 **I'd really like to see an example of X. Will this app be augmented over time?**